To understand how and why the business analytics field is growing, we can answer the question, “what does business analytics do?”

 Business analytics can also enable new types of marketing campaigns.
 The data collected by businesses give insights into customer behavior which helps businesses understand the effectiveness of advertising campaigns with different audiences.
 Targeting audiences that are more likely to respond to specific campaigns or products increases efficiency overall.
 In addition, understanding consumer habits can help businesses improve customer retention.
 By identifying customers who are less likely to return, businesses can offer targeted promotions.
 This provides a cost-effective way to gain customer loyalty.

-The applications of business analytics are wide-ranging.
-Each industry will have different ways to apply these technologies.
-As data collection increases and technology advances, new applications of business analytics will arise.
-The benefits of business analytics are clear – data-driven businesses have a competitive edge in almost every industry.
-With the benefits of this field becoming increasingly apparent, there are more business analyst jobs available.
+The applications of business analytics are wide-ranging and the benefits of business analytics are clear – data-driven businesses have a competitive edge in almost every industry.